techUK in the Metaverse |The Future of workplace collaboration?

 However, whilst the metaverse is often viewed as new and exciting, the technologies that people may associate with the metaverse, and indeed the technologies that will underpin the metaverse, have been used in the workforce for a long time.
 As such, this recording explored how the technologies of today - the precursers to an interoperable and immersive metaverse - are being used today.
 The panel questioned whether it was appropriate to brand this iteration of workforce technologies of the metaverse, before exploring broader questions around accesibility, inclusion and pricing.

 You can watch the recording here

-In the meantime, why not check out techUK's event on the metaverse?
+In the meantime, why not check out techUK's miniseries on the technologies underpinning the metaverse?

 Shape UK innovation

 Together we are working with Government and other stakeholders to build an innovation ecosystem that will benefit people, society, economy and the planet - and supercharge the UK as a global leader in tech and innovation.
 You can find out more and get involved through our Innovation Hub

 Laura is techUK’s Head of Programme for Technology and Innovation.

 She supports the application and expansion of emerging technologies, including Quantum Computing, High-Performance Computing, AR/VR/XR and Edge technologies, across the UK.
 As part of this, she works alongside techUK members and UK Government to champion long-term and sustainable innovation policy that will ensure the UK is a pioneer in science and technology